dk1028/bayesianppi-mri/README.md

-# Bayesian Prediction-Powered Inference: Conjugate Base Model and MCMC Extensions
+# Conjugate and MCMC Bayesian Chain-Rule Prediction-Powered Inference for Binary Prevalence Estimation

-> Anonymous TMLR submission (code artifact).
+> Code artifact for the manuscript and preprint.

 The goal of this repository is to make it easy to:

-1. Reproduce the **toy Bayesian prediction-powered inference (PPI)** experiments.
+1. Reproduce the **conjugate Bayesian chain-rule PPI** experiments and diagnostics.
-2. Reproduce the **ADNI MRI case study** (3D CNN autorater + PPI / CRE / Naïve / Difference estimators).
+2. Reproduce the **ADNI MRI case study** (3D CNN autorater + CRE / Naïve / Difference / prior-free analytic PPI baselines).
-3. Regenerate the **coverage, interval-width, and example figures** used in the manuscript.
+3. Regenerate the **coverage, interval-width, ROC/AUC, threshold-audit, and example figures** used in the manuscript.

-The structure and README are written to follow common practices of other TMLR artifacts: clear layout, instructions for data access, and a minimal but complete path from raw data to final figures.
+The repository is organized so that readers can move from raw ADNI data and metadata, to matched tables, to out-of-fold (OOF) autorater predictions, and finally to prevalence inference and figures.

 ---